Land Trust Climate Change Initiative

 The rapid climate change we are experiencing today is caused by greenhouse gases released by human activity.
 In the atmosphere, these gases trap heat from the sun, essentially over-insulating the Earth.
 But forests and other undeveloped lands can absorb greenhouse gases, keeping them out of the atmosphere.

 Forests, prairies, farmland and other natural habitats absorb approximately 15% of the U.S.’s carbon dioxide emissions.
-That’s a huge benefit — but one that we stand to lose it if we keep converting open land for development.
+That’s a huge benefit — but one that we stand to lose if we keep converting open land for development.

 In fact, land conservation offers a double benefit for the climate.
 It not only helps absorb greenhouse gases; it also prevents significant greenhouse gas emissions that would result from development — including deforestation, construction, and the additional driving required by poorly planned growth.